 While the options for dog leashes can be as extensive as choosing your dog's collar, you should consider how your dog's collar choice might affect the type of leash that is appropriate for your dog.
 Conveniently, many leashes are designed to match perfectly with your dog's collar.

 Most standard leashes are 6 ft long, but other styles of leashes like recall, retractable, and adjustable leashes are just a few of the many leash styles available.
-Choose the leash that best suits yours and your dogs walking needs first, and look for fashion and style second.
+Choose the leash that best suits your and your dog's walking needs first, and look for fashion and style second.

 To recap: Ultimately, choosing the right dog collar for your pet comes down to five questions: